RCS (Rich Communication Services)

 MMS (Multimedia Messaging Service), as the name implies, allows you to send multimedia formats over text like video, audio, GIFs, and images.

-Unlike MMS and SMS, RCS is exclusive to improving the Android messaging experience.
+Unlike MMS and SMS, RCS messaging is exclusive to improving the Android messaging experience.

 How to use RCS messaging